"WUL Writing by Design"

 How do we do that?

-- After that they will use the writing/design process to create a solution to their own school related or personal challenge.
+After that they will use the writing/design process and create a solution to their own school related or personal challenge.

 The project was piloted in the spring of 2016 in the Evergreen School District and now we have been offered the opportunity to expand the program to more schools.